 - equipment used for the operation of businesses or rentals

 This includes depreciable property, which is typically seen as capital property used to earn income from a business or property whose capital cost can be written off as Capital Cost Allowance over a number of years.
 It also includes any property that, if sold, would result in a capital gain or a capital loss.
 It is usually bought for investment purposes or to earn income, and does not include the trading assets of a business, such as inventory.
+It is also worthwhile mentioning that land is not considered a depreciable capital property as set out in the classes of depreciable property by the CRA.

 Capital Gains and Capital Losses